-Here at IndulgeYourPet, we like to talk about “all aspects” of pet ownership.
-Which is why we sometimes find ourselves writing about medical conditions that not only affect our “four-legged” loved ones but also conditions that can affect the “human world” as well.
+Here at IndulgeYourPet, we like to discuss “all aspects” of pet ownership, which is why we sometimes find ourselves writing about medical conditions that affect not only our “four-legged” loved ones but also conditions that can affect the “human world” as well.
+This is precisely the case when discussing a cleft palate or a cleft lip in dogs.

 And while…

-Not all “cleft palates” will be the same, which is why you’ll generally see that most cleft palates will be referred to as either a primary cleft palate or a secondary cleft palate.
+Simply put, a cleft lip and palate is a congenital disability when the tissue separating the nose and the mouth does not grow together correctly.
+However, not all “cleft palates” will be the same, so you’ll generally see that most cleft palates will be referred to as either a primary or a secondary cleft palate.

 A primary cleft palate…

-Often referred to as a cleft lip or a harelip occurs when the left side and the right side of the face don’t fully connect in the area of the skin beneath the nose and above the mouth.
-These “types” of cleft palates are typically considered less serious “types” and usually only lead to “cosmetic” issues for the affected canine.
+Often referred to as a cleft lip or a harelip occurs when the left and right sides of the face don’t fully connect in the skin area beneath the nose and above the mouth.
+These “types” of cleft palates are typically considered less severe “types” and usually only lead to “cosmetic” issues for the affected canine.

 A secondary cleft palate…

-On the other hand, occurs when an opening exists on the roof of the mouth leading to the nose.
-These “types” of cleft palates are often much more difficult to treat and can create a variety of symptoms that could certainly negatively affect the health of the puppy.
+On the other hand, it occurs when an opening exists on the roof of the mouth leading to the nose.
+These “types” of cleft palates are often much more challenging to treat and can create a variety of symptoms that could negatively affect the puppy’s health.

 Symptoms of Cleft Palate in Dogs